AVJdataminer/Notes/All_notes.md

 Ideas for improving text classifier:

  - You could build a RNN and see if you can succesffuly create text generated from the characters lines.
-Focus on identifying the main characters only.
+   Focus on identifying the main
+   characters only.
+The two characters model performed best, building mult

 # 22 May 2020
 ## Qualified notes from meeting with George